pvanallen/esp32-getstarted/docs/io-adafruit.md

 ### Code Examples
 #### [io_sub.py](../examples/io_sub.py)

-Run this program and then go to your io.adafruit.com dashboard and add a data item to a feed called "test".
-Each time you add a new data item, it will show up on your device and turn an LED on (\>2) or off (\<2).
+Run this program and then go to your io.adafruit.com feed to add a data item to a feed called "test".
+Each time you add a new data item, it will show up on your device.
 This is because this program "subscribes" to that particular feed, and gets notified each time it changes.

 #### [io_pub.py](../examples/io_pub.py)

 Run this program to repeatedly send values from an analog input to the cloud.
 Then go to your io.adafruit.com dashboard and watch the values arrive in the feed called "test".
+This program assume you have an analog sensor connected to Pin 34 (A2).

 #### [io_pubsub.py](../examples/io_pubsub.py)